Farm Bill & USDA

 Because the Farm Bill covers such a broad range of topics, it is often the center of attention for many industry and public interest groups.
-Environmental organizations, international trade coalitions, food safety advocates, agriculture industry members, and hunger and nutrition alliances all have a stake in what the Farm Bill dictates—meaning that conversations about the Farm Bill can often be contentious and controversial.
+Environmental organizations, international trade coalitions, food safety advocates, agriculture industry members, and hunger and nutrition alliances all have a stake in what the Farm Bill legislates—meaning that conversations about the Farm Bill can be contentious and controversial.
 On this page, you will find materials that cover all aspects of the bill, from a more in-depth description of the Farm Bill itself and how it is developed, to its economic and social impact.

 Click on the links below to find out more about the Farm Bill: